-While it is true that there is some overlapping functionality between MA (Manufacturing Analytics), ERP (Enterprise Resource Planning) and MES (Manufacturing Execution Systems) they are distinctly different tools designed for different jobs.
+While it is true that there is some overlapping functionality between manufacturing analytics, ERP (Enterprise Resource Planning) and MES (Manufacturing Execution Systems) they are distinctly different tools designed for different jobs.

 MES systems come in many sizes, complexities, and features.
-From the most basic shop floor data collection solutions attached to an ERP system, to full-blown automated solutions that are as large and complex and an SAP ERP system.
+From the most basic shop floor data collection solutions attached to an ERP system to full-blown automated solutions that are as large and complex to an SAP ERP system.

 The operative word in the description of MES is CONTROL.

-An MES system is designed to control the process, which is fine in process manufacturing or some highly repetitive manufacturing, but for most companies, it does not work as well.
+An MES system is designed to control the process, which is fine in process manufacturing or some highly repetitive manufacturing, but for most companies, MES does not work as well.

 Most manufacturers are fluid operations that have constantly changing schedules and needs.
 The more a system wants to control the process, the more likely users are to tell the system what it wants to hear rather than what actually happened.

 The more functions the MES provides the more detailed data they need which requires more input from operators.

 “Think about all the core processes needed to run a company: finance, HR, manufacturing, supply chain, services, procurement, and others.
 At its most basic level, ERP integrates these processes into a single system.
 But new ERP systems are anything but basic.
 They provide intelligence, visibility, analytics, and efficiency across every aspect of a business.
 Using the latest technologies, ERP systems facilitate the flow of real-time information across departments and ecosystems, so businesses can make data-driven decisions and manage performance – live.”